tehruhn/bofin_fast/README.md

 - **BoFiN-Py** : Pure Python version of the HEOM solver.
 Has a `BosonicHEOMSolver` and `FermionicHEOMSolver`.
 - **BoFiN-CPP** : Hybrid C++ - Python version, with backend for RHS construction of the HEOM solver written in C++.
 Otherwise completely identical in user interface and functionality to the pure Python version.

 This repository contains the hybrid Python-C++ version of the solver.
 It should be noted that the C++ version dramatically speeds up RHS construction, with respect to the Python version.
 We have noted more than 10x speedup using the C++ version for some hard Fermionic HEOM problems.

+### OTHER VERSION

+The pure Python solver can be found here : https://github.com/tehruhn/bofin

 ## Installing dependencies & setting up